mees/calvin/README.md

 ```
 If you additionally want to sample different language annotations for each sequence (from the same task annotations) in the training split run the same command with the parameter `reannotate=true`.

+## :chart_with_upwards_trend: SOTA Models
+Open-source models that outperform the MCIL baselines from CALVIN:

+Contact [Oier](https://www.oiermees.com/) to add your model here.

 ## Citation

 If you find the dataset or code useful, please cite: